cotramarko/selenium_raspberrypi/README.md

 # selenium_raspberrypi
 Dockerfile for running python3 based selenium scripts on a raspberry pi3.
 Uses firefox and geckodriver for the webdriver.
+*Note, only works on raspberry pi (everything is compiled for an ARM architecture).*

 ## Getting started
 ```shell